About

 Research

-My research examines the everyday politics of the natural and built environment, with a focus on community engagement and participatory processes of urban governance.
-I emphasize collaborative and engaged scholarship and work to include students in my research – as of 2022, more than 30 undergraduate, graduate, and post-graduate students at UofL have worked on these projects and others.
-Much of my research is done in conjunction with the department’s Engaged Ethnography Lab, which is part of CACHe, our lab located in the Portland neighborhood.
-Here are some of my current research projects:
+My research examines the everyday politics of the natural and built environment, with a focus on urban inequality, community engagement, and participatory processes of governance.
+I emphasize collaborative and engaged scholarship and work to include students in my research – more than 30 undergraduate, graduate, and post-graduate students have worked on these projects and others.
+Much of my research is done in conjunction with the department’s Engaged Ethnography Lab, which is part of CACHe, our lab located in the Portland neighborhood of Louisville.

 Infrastructural Politics in South Africa